Packaging Distributor Valuation

 Packaging Distribution Business Valuation Calculator & Exit Planning Built for Packaging Distributors

-Packaging distributors with custom design capabilities and strong vendor relationships trade at 5x-9x EBITDA.
-YourExitValue tracks the retention, margin, and specialization metrics buyers use to price acquisitions.
+Packaging distributors with customer diversification and custom product capabilities trade at 3.0x-5.5x SDE or 5.0x-9.0x EBITDA.
+YourExitValue tracks customer retention, product diversification, gross margins, and vendor relationships buyers use to evaluate acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com